mtconnect/cppagent/README.md

 will go over some configurations from a minimal configuration to more complex multi-adapter configurations.

-###Serving Static Content###
+### Serving Static Content ###

-Using a Files Configuration section, indvidual files or directories can be into the request file space from the agent.
+Using a Files Configuration section, individual files or directories can be inserted into the request file space from the agent.
 To do this, we use the Files top level configuration declaration as follows: